Skip to main content

 6

-• Fluff rice with a fork; season with salt and pepper.
-Stir any resting juices from pork into pan with glaze. • Slice pork crosswise. • Divide rice, pork, and green beans between plates.
+• Divide rice, pork, and green beans between plates.
 Drizzle pork with glaze.
 Top everything with scallion greens and soy sauce to taste.
 Serve.

-Slice chicken or beef against the grain.
+• Slice beef against the grain.